johnpcooper/byc/README.md

 deactivate
 ```

 This package uses tkinter.
 To use tkinter with the WSL , you'll need to install [Xming for windows](https://sourceforge.net/projects/xming/) and run Xlaunch (search in start menu) before running byc functionality that uses tkinter.
 You'll also need to make sure you have a valid DISPLAY environment variable.
-Once Xlaunch is running with dispaly number set to 0:
+Once Xlaunch is running with display number set to 0:

 ```bash
 export DISPLAY=:0